Cover image of "Spies of the Balkans," a book by Alan Furst

 Spies of the Balkans delves into the world of Costa Zannis, a senior police official in Salonika in 1940-41 as Hitler’s war machine lurches south toward Greece.
 Zannis, heir apparent to the police commissioner, becomes caught up in the characteristically Byzantine political affairs of the Balkans while juggling overlapping love affairs with two extraordinary women.
 An anti German military coup in Yugoslavia, an “underground railway” for Jews escaping Nazi Germany, and the British Secret Service all figure prominently in the story.
 It’s a gripping tale.

-Spies of the Balkans is Alan Furst’s 15th novel and the 11th of his superb historical espionage stories set immediately before and during the Second World War in Europe.
-Each of the spy stories — I’ve read most of them — reflects the author’s seemingly insatiable appetite for in-depth research.
+Spies of the Balkans is Alan Furst’s 15th novel and the 11th of his superb historical espionage stories.
+Like most of the others in the series, it’s set immediately before and during the Second World War in Europe.
+Each of the spy stories—I’ve read them all—reflects the author’s seemingly insatiable appetite for in-depth research.
 The characters in Furst’s novels are so authentically European in attitude and outlook that it’s a surprise to learn that he was born and lives in New York.

 This book is included in The evocative Night Soldiers series from Alan Furst.